 Small talk, the sort of talk we always had.
 Maybe half an hour or so.

-And when we reached a lull, I began to silently frame the platitudes that would help ease my exit: Is there anything you need?
+And when we reached a lull, as I began to silently frame the platitudes that would help ease my exit - Is there anything you need?
 I'll visit again tomorrow.
-I'm sure you'll feel better soon.
-But before I could, something new, different - desperate in Ginny's eyes.
+I'm sure you'll feel better soon - something new, different - desperate in Ginny's eyes.

-And our conversation strayed to areas we never went.
+And our conversation went to areas we never did.

-"I'm tired, Izzy," Ginny said and looked it, enervated as if she treaded water in a sea full of sand.
+"I'm tired, Izzy," Ginny said and looked it, enervated as if treading water in a sea full of sand.

 Then she began to talk about her weight.

 For nearly as long as I could remember Ginny had been overweight.
-A problem that started in her first year of high school when she'd been bullied because mum and dad couldn't afford to buy her the trendy type of P.E. shoes.
-Coming home to cry everyday, she'd sought comfort in food.
+A problem that started in her first year of high school when she'd been bullied because she didn't wear the correct type shoes.
+Coming home to cry everyday she'd sought comfort in food.

-A problem that escalated as she got older, one she could never quite get to grips with.
+It had got a hold of her then, worked deep into her limbic system, the bond of feeling better with eating.
+A problem that escalated as she got older, one she could never get to grips with.
 A problem with a name: obesity - a name we never used for fear of hurting her feelings.
 For Ginny was so much more than that to us.

 Giving and sensitive, intelligent and creative and witty.